Benjamin Petit: Early life and education

 Benjamin Marie Petit, the son of Mr. and Mrs. Chauvin Petit, was born on April 8, 1811, at Rennes, in Brittany, France.
 Petit graduated from the University of Rennes in 1829, and from its law school in 1832.
 After practicing law for three years, he left the profession to enter the Seminary of Saint Sulpice in Paris, France, to begin studies for the priesthood.
-By April 1836 Petit had decided to pursue missionary work in the United States.
-Bishop Simon Bruté, the first bishop of the Catholic Diocese of Vincennes, Indiana, who was visiting France around the same time, may have encouraged Petit to become a missionary among the Native Americans in Indiana.
+In 1835, Petit was recruited by Bishop Bruté of Vincennes, Indiana to come to America.

 Petit sailed for New York City in June 1836 as part of a group traveling with Bishop Bruté, and arrived on July 21, 1836.
 Petit was sent to Vincennes, where he received his minor orders on December 16, 1836, and was made a deacon of the Catholic Church on September 23, 1837.
 Bishop Bruté ordained Petit as a Roman Catholic priest on October 14, 1837, at Vincennes.